Can a driver overtake a bicycle in New Jersey?

 Answer:

-New Jersey does not have any law directly on point.
-However, overtaking law “39:4-85.
-Passing to left when overtaking” states that “the driver of a vehicle overtaking another vehicle proceeding in the same direction shall pass at a safe distance to the left thereof and shall not again drive to the right side of the roadway until safely clear of the overtaken vehicle.”
+New Jersey does not have a specific law addressing overtaking bicycles.
+However, the general overtaking law, N.J.S.A.
+39:4-85, states that when a driver overtakes another vehicle in the same direction, they must pass at a safe distance to the left and cannot return to the right side of the roadway until they are safely clear of the overtaken vehicle.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.